Non-Local Graph Neural Networks: Background and Related Work

 \subsection{Attention Mechanism}

-The attention mechanism~\cite{vaswani2017attention} has been widely used in GNNs~\cite{velivckovic2018graph,gao2019graph,knyazev2019understanding} as well as other deep learning models~\cite{yang2016hierarchical,wang2018non,wang2020non}.
+The attention mechanism~\cite{vaswani2017attention} has been widely used in GNNs~\cite{velivckovic2017graph,gao2019graphattn,knyazev2019understanding} as well as other deep learning models~\cite{yang2016hierarchical,wang2018non,wang2020non}.
 A typical attention mechanism takes three groups of vectors as inputs, namely the query vector $q$, key vectors $(k_1, k_2, \ldots, k_n)$, value vectors $(v_1, v_2, \ldots, v_n)$.
 Note that key and value vectors have a one-to-one correspondence and can be the same sometimes.
 The attention mechanism computes the output vector $o$ as

-where the $\textsc{Attend}(\cdot)$ function could be any function that outputs a scalar attention score $a_i$ from the interaction between $q$ and $k_i$, such as dot product~\cite{gao2019graph} or even a neural network~\cite{velivckovic2018graph}.
+where the $\textsc{Attend}(\cdot)$ function could be any function that outputs a scalar attention score $a_i$ from the interaction between $q$ and $k_i$, such as dot product~\cite{gao2019graphattn} or even a neural network~\cite{velivckovic2017graph}.
 The definition of the three groups of input vectors depends on the models and applications.

-Notably, existing GNNs usually use the attention mechanism for local aggregation~\cite{velivckovic2018graph,gao2019graph}.
+Notably, existing GNNs usually use the attention mechanism for local aggregation~\cite{velivckovic2017graph,gao2019graphattn}.
 Specifically, when aggregating information for node $v$, the query vector is the embedding vector of $v$ while the key and value vectors come from node embeddings of $v$'s directly connected nodes.
-And the process is iterated for each $v \in V$.
-It is worth noting that the attention mechanism can be easily extended for non-local aggregation~\cite{wang2018non,wang2020non}, by letting the key and value vectors correspond to all the nodes in the graph when aggregating information for each node.
+Note that the attention mechanism can be easily extended for non-local aggregation~\cite{wang2018non,wang2020non}, by letting the key and value vectors correspond to all the nodes in the graph when aggregating information for each node.
 However, it is computationally prohibitive given large-scale graphs, as iterating it for each node in a graph of $n$ nodes requires $O(n^2)$ time.
 In this work, we propose a novel non-local aggregation method that only requires $O(n\log n)$ time.